Skip to main content

 • analyse information on entrepreneurship and innovation and synthesise it to evaluate decision alternatives

-• appreciate and understand the nature and processes of entrepreneurship and innovation by applying various concepts to an understanding of the management of new business creation and growth
+• understand the nature and processes of entrepreneurship and innovation by applying various concepts to an understanding of the management of new business creation and growth

 • understand and critically assess issues of entrepreneurial behaviour and innovation and firm performance

-• develop the capability for evaluating enterprise policies in different national and regional contexts.
+• evaluate enterprise policies in different national and regional contexts.